joe-speedboat/workshop.container/20 Container Orchestration.md

 Problem is, at least for the next five to ten years, we will have some VMs running that have to interact with.
 Since VMware adapted the worker nodes into it's VM concept, OpenSource is going the other way round.
-As you can see in first
+As you can see in most right image above.

 ## Kubernetes and VMs, everythin gets better or at least different?